| Written by Mark Buzinkay

 Select a video type in the sidebar.

-A process improvement plan is an agenda defining how to improve your processes after analysing and identifying them to help you get better at what you do.
-The goal is to eliminate bottlenecks in business operations.
+In my view, a process improvement plan is an agenda defining how to improve your processes after analysing and identifying them to help you get better at what you do.
+Eventually, the goal is to eliminate bottlenecks in business operations.
 By identifying these weak points, efficiency will increase.
-Examples may be:
+From my experience, examples are:

 Due to an ever-changing environment, businesses seek to remain constantly agile to respond to this dynamic - technology changes, customer demands shift, and competitors enter the market.
 'Being agile' means looking for ways to innovate, evolve and improve, resulting in higher-quality products & services that can be designed, developed and distributed in increasingly cost-efficient ways.
-Process improvement plans help businesses spot areas for potential improvement and develop strategies for implementation and define measures of success.
+This sounds intuitive, but it is a challenge for all organizations.
+It is essential to translate this challenge into an action plan.
+And process improvement plans help businesses spot areas for potential improvement, develop implementation strategies and define success measures.

 Continuous improvement plans will eventually result in workplace efficiency and engaged employees, more efficient operations, better communication involvement, increased innovation, and better customer service.
 For instance, inefficient processes are highly disruptive for employees, lead to frustration, and cause employees' morale to decline.